 How can relying on trouble codes alone lead to a misdiagnosis?

 One of the most common misdiagnoses involves code P0133 which indicates an issue with the O2 sensor response time.
 Many times people replace the O2 sensor when this code comes up, but there could be several different causes of this issue (such as an electrical problem or an exhaust leak) which do not require replacing the O2 sensor to repair.
 This is what is known as “throwing parts at a problem”.
 This method not only wastes the time and money involved in replacing unnecessary parts but often fails to fix the problem as well.
 When it comes to car problems, the small initial investment in a proper diagnosis is well worth it in the long run.

 What is involved in a complete vehicle diagnosis by a specialist?

 Quality auto repair shops use highly specialized scanners & computer software programs which are far more advanced than the handheld scanners used at parts stores.
 Handheld scanners can only read basic codes and not the proprietary codes of different vehicle manufacturers.
 Professional auto repair facilities also subscribe to automotive databases which are specific to each different make and model of vehicle.
 These databases contain extremely technical and specific information regarding the diagnosis of a particular code on a particular vehicle.
 A skilled technician researches the proper databases to narrow down possible causes of the problem, then follows a set of procedures to pinpoint the issue and test the diagnosis.
 This ensures that only the necessary parts are replaced, and the problem is repaired completely the first time.
-Some diagnostics are performed very quickly, such as assessing the need for a brake job or AC service, and others are more in depth such as diagnosing the underlying cause of transmission problems.
+Some diagnostics are performed very quickly, such as assessing the need for a brake job or AC service, and others are more in depth such as diagnosing transmission problems.